schuam/latex_document_version_from_git/README.md

     git describe --tags --dirty --always

 can be used to retrieve usefull information that can be used as the version of a document.
-In addition the the last tag, additional information is given.
-In case the commit that is checked out is ahead of the one with the last tag, git describe displays the number of commits the current one is ahead of the one with the tag and the commit hash.
+Besides the last tag, additional information is given.
+In case the commit that is checked out is ahead of the one with the last tag, git describe displays the number of commits the current one is ahead of the one with the tag and the checked out commit hash.
 The '--dirty' option adds '-dirty' to the output of the command, in case the working directory is not clean.
 And '--always' makes sure that in case there are no tags in the repo yet, that at least the commit hash is printed out.

 I re-direct the output of git describe into a new tex file: